jschof1/moralMachine/README.md

 ### Data description

- `_graphic` displays what characters will be shown in the scenario `_description` is where you describe the concequences of the action `direction` allows you to choose whether the driverless car decides to go straight or swerve `saved characters` inputs what characters are saved `killed charecters` inputs what characters are killed `scoring` outputs the users final choices
+ `_graphic` displays what characters will be shown in the scenario.

+ `_description` is where you describe the concequences of the action.

+ `direction` allows you to choose whether the driverless car decides to go straight or swerve.

+ `saved characters` inputs what characters are saved.

+ `killed charecters` inputs what characters are killed.

+ `scoring` outputs the users final choices.